If you would like further info on any of the items presented here, please leave a comment and we’ll contact you.

 Reverse side of 1937 Coronation crown piece.

-Although my birthplace was the tiny village of Pytchley, without my knowledge or permission, at the tender age of one week, my folks moved me from there over to their own home in Kettering, about three miles away to the north.
+Although my birthplace was the very small and obscure village of Pytchley, without my knowledge or permission, at the tender age of one week, my folks moved me from there over to their own home in Kettering, about three miles away to the north.
 So there we were, February, 1937.

 *USAAF = The United States Army Air Corps, was re-named the United States Army Air Force (USAAF) in 1941.
 Later, in 1949, it became the United States Air Force, which still exists to this day.